Update: August 2021

 - A copy of your updated resume in Microsoft Word or PDF document format.

-- One full-length photograph
+- One full-length casual photograph

-- One passport size photograph
+- One half-length casual photograph

 - You should be wearing professional business attire (including a jacket and tie for men).